Fancy Dance: Focus on the plight of Natives

 Powwow** is a celebration of Native American Indian culture in which people from diverse indigenous nations gather for the purpose of dancing, singing, and honouring the traditions of their ancestors.
 (Info.
 Source: Britannica)

-In an emotional roller-coaster Native family drama ride, Erica has raised important questions related to the concepts of family, community, society and country concerning the Indigenous Native community of North America.
-In this love letter (according to actress Lily, and we agree) to Indigenous Native women, the issues of colonial occupation and the broken (social, political and economic) systems have been subtly underlined.
+In an emotional roller-coaster Native family drama ride.
+Erica has raised important questions related to the concepts of family, community, society and country.
+All of these burning issues are intrinsically linked with the Indigenous Native community of North America.
+In fact, this modern indigenous movie is a love letter (according to actress Lily, and we agree) to Indigenous Native women.
+The subject matters of colonial occupation and the broken (social, political and economic) systems have been subtly underlined.

 It is a kind of love letter to Indigenous Native women

-The movie writers – Erica Tremblay and Miciana Alise have shared a simple yet insightful tale about the Native American community and their representations.
-After her sister goes missing, a Native American hustler takes away her niece from the child’s white grandparents and heads towards the state powwow to preserve their Indigenous family bond.
-So, the movie director Erica Tremblay presents a distinctive narrative that explores indigenous land, language, and community by portraying the beautiful bond between an aunt and her niece.
+The movie writers, Erica Tremblay and Miciana Alise, have shared a simple yet insightful tale about the Native American community.They also talk about their representations in American society.
+After her sister goes missing, a Native American hustler (Lily) takes her niece from the child’s white grandparents.
+And then they head towards the state powwow to preserve their Indigenous family bond.
+So, the movie director Erica Tremblay presents a distinctive narrative.
+The movie explores indigenous land, language, and community.
+Besides, it highlights the beautiful bond between an indigenous aunt and her niece.

-Furthermore, Erica has smartly highlighted the deeply engrained racial divide that exists in American society, between the Indigenous Native community and the immigrant non-native people.
-Erica has given voices and amplified the sense of hurt felt by Natives.
-The cinematographer Carolina Costa has wielded her camera to great effect by adding depth and layers to its visual storytelling.
-We especially loved the shot, which showed Aunt Jax talking on the phone and her niece Roki listening to her secret conversation in one frame, hidden by a thin wall.
+Furthermore, Erica has smartly highlighted the deeply ingrained racial divide that exists in American society.
+Especially, the chasm between the Indigenous Native community and the immigrant non-native people.
+Erica has given a voice and amplified the sense of hurt felt by Natives.
+The cinematographer Carolina Costa has wielded her camera to great effect.
+She has added depth and layers to its visual storytelling.
+We especially loved the shot, which showed Aunt Jax talking on the phone and her niece Roki listening to her secret conversation in one frame, hidden and separated by a thin wall.

-The movie exposes that the existing law and justice structures in the USA are heavily biased against the Natives.
-Also, we do not wish to generalize, but the crumbling infrastructure, powerless authorities, limited opportunities and poverty-stricken lives plague the Natives’ lives in reservation areas.
-It is in complete contrast to how non-Native folks live in non-reservation localities of the USA.
-This perceptive film takes Indigenous people’s issues forward and makes you feel for their pains and tribulations.
+The movie exposes the existing law and justice structures in the USA.
+These laws are heavily biased against the Natives.
+Also, we do not wish to generalise.
+But the crumbling infrastructure, powerless authorities, limited opportunities and poverty-stricken lives plague the Natives’ lives in reservation areas.
+It is in complete contrast to how non-Native folks live in non-reservation localities.
+This perceptive film takes Indigenous people’s issues forward.
+Moreover, it makes the viewers feel the pains and tribulations of the Natives.

 Lily Gladstone & Isabel Deroy-Olson breathed life into their characters